|Normal Anatomy of the Abdominal Organs|

 |Copyright © Nucleus Medical Media, Inc.|

-- Selective serotonin reuptake inhibitors (SSRIs) before and through first trimester of pregnancy—medication most often used for the treatment of depression or anxiety
+- Selective serotonin reuptake inhibitors (SSRIs) before and through first trimester of pregnancy—medications most often used for the treatment of depression or anxiety

-- Asthma medication—before and through first trimester of pregnancy
+- Asthma medications—before and through first trimester of pregnancy

 - Dextrose and electrolyte solutions for nutrition and hydration